manwar/theweeklychallenge/content/blog/docker-compose.md

 Isn't it a lot simple and easy to manage?

-This is just the `tip of the iceberg` when it comes to `docker-compose`.
+This is just the `tip of the iceberg` when it comes to `docker compose`.

 <br>